chriott/DeAMR/README.md

 Special dashed entities and relations 🧩
 ---

-For special and funtional roles (such as `have-degree-91`) DeAMR uses the English terms.
+At this point, DeAMR uses the English terms for "special" and functional roles (such as `have-degree-91`, `have-quant-91`, etc.).

+For an overview of all functional roles see [here](https://www.isi.edu/~ulf/amr/lib/roles.html).

 Modality 🧩
 ---